Urigo/tortilla/README.md

 Pull a tutorial based on the provided branch. e.g. given `master` then `master-history`, `master-root`, `master@0.1.0`, etc, will be pulled.

+**command:** `tortilla status`

+Will print the tutorial status prior to git-status.
+If for example, we're editing step 1.2, this will print `Editing step 1.2`.
+In case there's a conflict, let's say between steps 1.2 and 1.3, this will print `Solving conflict between step 1.2 (HEAD) and step 1.3`.

 ### tortilla-dump CLI

 **command:** `tortilla dump create [out]`